aeternity/protocol/channels/ON-CHAIN.md

 ## Updating a channel

-An update to an open channel requires the signatures of all participants and a channel identification (`channel_id`).
+An update to an open channel requires the authentication of all participants and a channel identification (`channel_id`).

-Both `channel_deposit` and `channel_withdraw` MUST be signed by all involved parties, since changing channel balances might change the dynamics of code running in a channel.
+Both `channel_deposit` and `channel_withdraw` MUST be authenticated by all involved parties, since changing channel balances might change the dynamics of code running in a channel.

 The `channel_id` is computed from the public key of the initiator, the nonce of the create transaction and the public key of the responder using Blake2b (256